How should we measure inpatient care for small and sick newborns?

 As an input for the ENAP metrics measurement improvement roadmap, in collaboration with the World Health Organization (WHO), London School of Hygiene and Tropical Medicine (LSHTM), Saving Newborn Lives, Save the Children, Averting Maternal Death and Disability (AMDD) and UNICEF, this is an online consultation to define signal functions for inpatient care for small and sick newborns.
 This consultation is a follow up to an expert focus group held by the ENAP metrics group in April 2016 that identified 13 core newborn interventions that services should be ready to provide at a basic and advanced inpatient level.

-The survey will be open for three months so please share widely!
+The survey will close in October 2017 so please share widely!